Colleges by Location

 Beyond academics, DU also offers a lively campus culture.
 With over 250 student organizations, there are plenty of opportunities for students to get involved and connect with their peers.
 The university's Division I athletic teams, known as the Pioneers, compete in the Summit League and the Big East Conference, and DU has a strong tradition of athletic excellence.
 Moreover, Denver's vibrant city life provides students with many cultural, recreational, and social activities to explore throughout their college years.
 Overall, the University of Denver provides a well-rounded education, a supportive community, and a location that allows students to make the most of their college experience.

 University of Denver is a private university located in Denver, CO and set in an urban environment.
-This school follows a quarterly calendar.
+This school uses a quarterly calendar.
 It has an acceptance rate of 77%.
 The freshman retention rate at University of Denver is 88.9% and the six-year graduation rate is 76%.

 Quick Facts